Blog

 • Author

-There was a small inheritance tax concession for farmers in the Autumn 2025 Budget, one year on from the announcement of a cap on Agricultural Property Relief (APR) and Business Property Relief (BPR) in the Autumn 2024 Budget.
-Any unused £1million allowance for 100% APR and BPR can be transferred between spouses or civil partners, even if the first death occurred before 6 April 2026 – meaning a combined allowance of £2million for married couples.
+One year on from the announcement of a cap on Agricultural Property Relief (APR) and Business Relief (BR) in the Autumn 2024 Budget there had been a small inheritance tax concession in the Autumn 2025 Budget when the government announced the 100% relief may be transferred from one spouse to the survivor after the first death.
+The announcement on 23 December 2025 now means that any unused £2.5 million allowance for 100% APR and BR can be transferred between spouses or civil partners, even if the first death occurred before 6 April 2026 – meaning a combined allowance of £5 million for married couples in addition to the usual transferable Nil Rate Band.

 Our goal is to save each farming family in Inheritance Tax (IHT) by taking the following steps with us: